FarooqZuberi/FarooqZuberi.github.io/_posts/2017-11-22-Papers_to_read.md

 ---
-#scope:
-  path: ""
-  type: posts
-#values:
 layout: single
+title: "Papers to read"
+date: 2016-04-30
+categories: Learning
 author_profile: true
-  read_time: true
-  #comments: true
-  share: true
-  #related: true
-title: "Hank Quinlan, Horrible Cop, Launches Site"
-date: 2014-04-30
-categories: Learning
 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.